rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 at regular intervals, the dcc.Interval component in Dash is used.
 It triggers the callback function to reload the CSV data and update the graphs in real-time.

 The Dash server is a powerful tool that allows users to interact with graphs and visualizations through a web browser.
+The Dash also allows the use of CSS to arrange a neat and compact dashboard.
+By using the FLexbox functionality (CSS),

+<i>app.layout = html.Div(style={'display': 'flex', 'flex-direction': 'row'}, children=[</i>

+the dashboard is created using 2 columns and several rows to arrange a compact Dashboard that fits the screen well.

 Here's the Dashboard:
 ![Dashboard](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/dash.png)